 , a 100% subsidiary of Lincoln University, is a leading-edge research and development company applying innovative engineering and science technologies to support agriculture, industry and the environment.

-The University’s research outputs are overseen by Lincoln Research and Innovation
+The University’s research outputs are overseen by Research Management Office

 , responsible for the delivery of excellence and relevance in research for the sustainable management of national resources to enhance social, environmental and economic viability.